 Sunday September 13th was the final day of the royal visit,and at 09:30 TRH arrived in style – one the official orange NYC400 bicycles to Battery Park.
 Here, they visited the Groene Vecht vessel, and sailed to the HMS Tromp, where they reviewed the fleet from the vessel’s bridge as they passed what is one of the most famous landscapes in the world: the Statue of Liberty.
 At lunchtime, the pair returned to Battery Park and walked to the Bowling Green in New Amsterdam Village, their final destination of the trip.

 Click here to view the official visit thread.Filed under Dutch Royals

-Tagged 9/11, Exhibition, Four Freedom Awards, Hillary Rodham Clinton, King Willem-Alexander of The Netherlands, Michelle Obama, Official Visit, President Obama of the United States, Queen Máxima of the Netherlands, United States of America.
+Tagged 9/11, Exhibition, Four Freedom Awards, Hillary Rodham Clinton, King Willem-Alexander of The Netherlands, Memorial, Michelle Obama, Microfinance, Museum, Official Visit, President Obama of the United States, Queen Máxima of the Netherlands, United Nations, United States of America, Water.